Last Updated on November 9, 2022 by Lawrence Berezin

 Who among us hasn’t offered this vintage, unwinnable defense to a no-standing parking ticket?
 That is to say, “I was parking, not standing, because the car was unoccupied.
 Only to learn that occupied or unoccupied doesn’t make a difference.
 It will still cost you $115?”

 Hopefully, these tips will save you some dough when parking in NYC.

 Estimated reading time: 6 minutes

 How many different no-standing violations are there?

-There are actually 14 different no-standing tickets.
+There are 14 different no-standing tickets.
 Can you name all 14?

 You’ll find it at RNYC 4-08(a):

 (3) Standing prohibited.
-When standing is prohibited by signs or rules, no person shall stop a vehicle, attended or unattended, except temporarily for the purpose of and while actually engaged in expeditiously receiving or discharging passengers.
+When signs or rules prohibit standing, no person shall stop a vehicle, attended or unattended, except temporarily for and while engaged in expeditiously receiving or discharging passengers.

 (i) Dedicated use signs.
-Standing is prohibited when a dedicated use is specified by a sign, including but not limited to the following curb regulations:
+Standing is prohibited when a dedicated use is specified by a character, including but not limited to the following curb regulations: